Cull Neocaridina Shrimp – Vibrant Freshwater Aquarium Pack (20 + 10 FREE)

 Quantity: 20-pack + 10 FREE (Easter Special)

-Color Variations: A medley of reds, blues, yellows, greens, and wild types
+Color Variations: Assorted reds, blues, yellows, greens, and wild types for a vibrant and lively aquarium display.

 Size: Approximately 1–1.5 cm (0.4–0.6 inches)

-Diet: Omnivorous; thrives on algae, biofilm, and high-quality shrimp pellets
+Diet: Omnivorous; thrives on algae, biofilm, and premium shrimp pellets and wafers.

 Water Parameters: